-In part 1 of this series, we looked at how we determine if microservices is actually the right route for you.
+In part 1 of our microservices readiness series, we answered the question, “what is microservices?” and talked about how we determine if microservices is actually the right route for you.
 Once you’ve identified an actual need, ruled out alternative options as insufficient, and assessed your capabilities for handling such a project, you can move on to the next step: establishing organizational preparedness.

 Let’s look at some key components that will ease your transition to microservices and enable long term success.